ProfessorEugene/PortReserve/README.md

 PortReserve [![Build Status](https://drone.io/github.com/ProfessorEugene/PortReserve/status.png)](https://drone.io/github.com/ProfessorEugene/PortReserve/latest)
 ===========
-A simply utility for allowing java application to reserve ports.
+A simple utility for allowing java application to reserve ports.
 This type of functionality is useful when writing functional testing that needs to scaffold many different TCP services on any available port.

 Usage
 =====